Revolution Stars Talk the New Show

 After a while, would you even want the lights back on?

-We asked stars Tracy Spiridakos (Charlie) and Billy Burke (Bella’s dad in the Twilight movies) to give us an early heads up.
+We asked stars Tracy Spiridakos (Charlie) and Billy Burke (Bella’s dad in the Twilight movies) to give us an early heads up on the new NBC series "Revolution".
 Tracy plays teen Charlie, a girl who is good with a crossbow and lives in a tiny settlement 15 years post blackout.
 She wants to know what else is still out there.
 Are there still cities?

 Kidzworld: What is your character Charlie like?